opendcs/opendcs/docs/source/start-computations.rst

 Run Calculation: Precipitation - Cumulative to Incremental
 ----------------------------------------------------------

-The example outlined above for calculating hourly icremental precipitation totals from cumulative hourly precipitation is demonstrated in the graphic below.
+The example outlined above for calculating hourly incremental precipitation totals from cumulative hourly precipitation is demonstrated in the graphic below.